KLSGIT-WGCS/VishwaCTF-2023/writeups/Forensics/OakvilleTownMystery.md

 > 715	SW	2023	3	27	21	45	OV-007

 SW was the town code and OV-007 was the escape vehicle.
-Cross referencing with other tables with SELECT statements the flag was :
+Cross referencing with other tables with SELECT statements the culprit was Wellington East and he tried escaping to Springwood as indicated by SW.
+Justice is served !!

+The flag was :

 > vishwaCTF{WellingtonEastSpringwood}

 And it was correct !!
-This is an example where it shows how the importance of attention to detail, and going over the given materials carefully before proceeding.
+This is an example where it shows the importance of attention to detail, and going over the given materials carefully before proceeding.
+Remember that these little details are almost always hidden in plain sight...